Eurasian Tawny Owl - Strix aluco

 shoulders are variably tipped and edged whitish, forming ragged pale 'braces'.

 are barred tawny-buff or buff and blackish-brown with brown mottling on the buff areas.

 Tail feathers are tawny to tawny-chestnut, with the outer feathers barred dark brown.
 All

-tail feathers are tipped grayish-white or buffish.
+tail feathers are tipped greyish-white or buffish.
 The underwing is creamy-buff with a

-dingy brown wash and gray-brown bars across primaries and secondaries.
+dingy brown wash and grey-brown bars across primaries and secondaries.
 There is a

 rufous-yellow wash on the tips of the underwing-coverts which are lightly streaked dark

 brown with broad black-brown tips to primary coverts forming a dark semi-circular mark